MerchantPug/apugli-docs/docs/misc/base_contents/origins.md

 ## TooManyOrigins (Rework)
 !!! note

     The below details future content and is subject to change.
+If you would like to playtest these changes the files are marked as betas on CurseForge and Modrinth and as a pre-release on GitHub.
 * [Hiss-kin](origins/tmo_rework/hisskin.md)